metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Their slide blitzing is remarkably effective, particularly against the run.

 Burrow is notably efficient.
 Show two-deep coverage and he's not afraid to throw it short.
-Give him the right looks and he'll take his shot.
+Give him the right looks and he'll take his deep shots.
+One thing that cannot be understated is his poise in the pocket regardless.
+I am especially impressed at his ability to abort the play once defenders start bearing down upon him.

-Offense has a penchant for running out of shotgun.
+This Cincinnati offense has a penchant for running out of shotgun, regardless of whether it's Joe Mixon or Samaje Perine.

+***

+### Jaguars

+Their playoff inexperience is showing entering this elimination game against the Titans to close out the season.

+***